ZipZapZeps/transcend-into-asi/docs/Existential-longterm.md

-# Existential and Long-Term Impacts of Transcending into AI
+# Existential and Long-Term Impacts of Transcending into ASI

-This document explores the existential and long-term implications of humanity's deep integration with artificial intelligence (AI), often described as "transcending into AI."
+This document explores the existential and long-term implications of humanity's deep integration with artificial intelligence (AI), often described as "transcending into ASI."
 This concept encompasses scenarios where AI fundamentally reshapes human existence, potentially leading to a technological singularity, a post-human future, or humanity's expansion beyond Earth.
 Below, we summarize key implications, highlight debates, cross-reference relevant resources, and provide prompts for further discussion.

 ## Summary of Implications